calwilee/LoLML/README.md

 </div>

-Because our **p-value of 0.1653** is greater than our alpha of **0.05**, we fail to reject our null hypothesis.
-The data provided suggests that our model predicts the outcome with equal accuracy between the South Korea and North America regions
+Because our **p-value of 0.5883** is greater than our alpha of **0.05**, we fail to reject our null hypothesis.
+The data provided suggests that our model predicts the outcome with equal accuracy between the South Korea and North America regions.